genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/05_market-data-adaptors/01_configuring-adaptors.md

 </record>
 ```

-The record has two more elements
+The record has two more elements:

 `Fields` enables you to specify a transformation function that maps your data map to a record in the target table.